ppardiwala/openshift-march-2024/Day1/README.md

 ## What is Container Orchestration Platform?
 - manages the containerized application workloads
+- has one or more servers ( cluster )
+-
 - most popular features that are supported by any Container Orchestration Platform
   - high availability to your applications that runs with Container Orchestration Platforms
   - it also supports in-built load-balancing, monitoring features to heal/repair your non-responding applications, etc.,